colehaus/colex/ColEx/posts/quorum/main.md

 ## Non-parametric

 As mentioned, the procedure specified above assumes that the paired differences are amenable to modelling by a beta distribution.
-This assumption can be relaxed through the use of Bayesian [non-parametric](https://en.wikipedia.org/wiki/Nonparametric_statistics) methods [@walker99].
+This leads to overconfident inferences [@hoeting99].
+The assumption can be relaxed through the use of Bayesian [non-parametric](https://en.wikipedia.org/wiki/Nonparametric_statistics) methods [@walker99].
 The idea is to use a model with an infinite number of parameters and marginalize out surplus dimensions on our finite data.

 ## Tying